JeepWay/DeepPack/README.md

 ## Installation
-* if you want to use your own env, then run:
+* If you want to use your own env, then run:
     ```
     pip install -r install/requirements.txt
     ```
-* if you want to create new env, then run:
+* If you want to create new env, then run:
     ```
     conda env create -f install/environment.yml
     ```